tituschewxj/tituschewxj/README.md

 ### 🛠️ What I Do

 I am passionate about crafting high-quality code and solving real-world problems.
 My contributions include a range of projects available on GitHub and [GitLab](https://gitlab.com/tituschewxj).
-Additionally, I find fulfillment in leveraging my skills for the public good and the community, as demonstrated through my work with [Computing for Voluntary Welfare Organizations](https://www.comp.nus.edu.sg/~vwo/).
+I also take pride in using my skills for the greater good, as reflected in my work with [Computing for Voluntary Welfare Organizations](https://www.comp.nus.edu.sg/~vwo/), where I contribute to supporting the community.

 <div>